 Beaches & Islands

 Exotic beaches and deserted islands are probably not the first things to spring to mind when you think of Cambodia.
-The southern shores of Cambodia lie along the Gulf of Thailand, so the same environment that created the famous Thai islands and beaches is at work here.
+The southern shores of Cambodia lie along the Gulf of Thailand.
+The same environment that created the famous Thai islands and beaches is at work here.

-The major difference is that in Cambodia, you can still find deserted beaches and islands with no electricity and water – just tiny huts in paradise!
+The major difference is that, in Cambodia, it’s easier to find deserted beaches and islands with no electricity and water – just tiny huts in paradise!

 Community Based Eco-Tourism